ausdigital/RESTful-framework/README.md

 ## Our Timeline

-This project is run in accordance with the Australian government digital transformation office methodology .
-We kicked off early May 2016 with the "discovery" phase and we aim to deliver the following milestones
+This project is run in accordance with the Australian government digital transformation office [service design and delivery methodology](https://www.dto.gov.au/standard/service-design-and-delivery-process/).
+We kicked off early May 2016 with the "discovery" phase and we aim to deliver the following milestones:
 - "alpha" REST API specification for all services by June 30 2016 (registry publishing, trading agreements, end-point lookup, and e-invoice transaction)
 - "alpha" implementation prototypes of the SMP register and e-invoice service end points by July 31 2016.
 - "beta" REST API specification (updated with lessons learned from the alpha implementation) by 15 August 2016